 Alex has also authored and edited numerous friend-of-the-court briefs filed on behalf of Americans United.
 After the Covid-19 pandemic began, Alex led Americans United’s efforts to fight lawsuits that sought religious exemptions from public-health orders, filing fifty friend-of-the-court briefs in such cases around the country, including six in the U.S. Supreme Court.

-Alex was born in Kiev, Ukraine (then part of the Soviet Union), in 1969 and immigrated to the United States in 1977.
+Alex was born in Kyiv, Ukraine, in 1969 and immigrated to the United States in 1977.
 He received his bachelor’s degree magna cum laude in government and economics from Harvard University in 1991, and he received his Juris Doctor with distinction from Stanford Law School in 1994.
 After finishing law school, Alex served two one-year judicial clerkships, with Justice Warren W. Matthews Jr. of the Alaska Supreme Court and U.S. Magistrate Judge Wayne D. Brazil of the U.S. District Court for the Northern District of California.
 Alex then spent four years in private practice in Northern California, participating in the prosecution of class actions on behalf of investors, consumers, and trust beneficiaries.

 Alex has spoken about church-state issues in many television and radio appearances and public presentations and has been quoted in numerous major newspapers.
 His published articles include:

 - A Hollow History Test: Why Establishment Clause Cases Should Not Be Decided through Comparisons with Historical Practices, 68 Catholic University Law Review 653 (2019) (co-authored with Sarah R. Goetz);